ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 	* description: The availability zone in which the server should be provisioned.
 	* default: "AUTO"
 	* possible values: "AUTO";"ZONE_1";"ZONE_2"
-* `cpuFamily` (string)
-	* description: CPU architecture on which server gets provisioned; not all CPU architectures are available in all datacenter regions;
-available CPU architectures can be retrieved from the datacenter resource.
-	* possible values: "AMD_OPTERON";"INTEL_SKYLAKE";"INTEL_XEON"
 * `datacenterConfig` (object)
 	* description: DatacenterConfig contains information about the datacenter resource on which the server will be created.